DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/ovzO405.png){width=80%}

 The histogram of untransformed data (top) shows normal distributions.
-This is to be expected given that the underlying sample (13th in our case) has no trend.
+This is to be expected given that the underlying sample (1st in our case) has no trend.
 If series had trend, we would difference the data to remove it, and this would transform the data to a more normal shaped distribution (bottom).

 Next, we would like to know if time-series is *stationary*.
-We do this because many traditional statistical time series models rely on time series being stationary.
+We do this because many traditional statistical time series models rely on time series with such characteristic.
 In general, time series is *stationary* when it has fairly stable statistical properties over time, particularly mean and variance.
 The Augmented Dickey-Fuller (ADF) test is the most commonly used metric to access a time series for stationary problems.
 That test focuses on whether the mean of a series is changing, a variance isn’t tested here.

 ADF test result of one of the the Yahoo time series.